Understanding U.S. Users' Security and Privacy Transparency Needs for Consumer-Facing Generative AI: Results

 P1 talked about how the scandal around ChatGPT users' chats appearing in public search results~\cite{silberling2025publicChatGPTIndexed} heightened her concerns about the credibility of official documentation across consumer-facing GenAI tools:

-\begin{quote} ``Sure, they can say X, Y, and Z in their privacy policy, but ChatGPT also said X, Y, and Z in their privacy policy, and how it actually played out, and what the reality became, don't match up.
+\begin{quote} ``Sure, they can say X, Y, and Z in their privacy policy, but ChatGPT also said X, Y, and Z in their privacy policy, and what the reality became, don't match up.
 And so you have to wonder in the back of your mind, is that going to happen with Gemini?
 Is that going to happen with Copilot?
 Is that going to happen with the ones that are embedded in my bank account?'' \end{quote}

-3/21 participants were worried about the lack of credibility regarding the effectiveness or outcomes of S\&P controls provided by GenAI tools.
+A few participants were worried about the lack of credibility regarding the effectiveness or outcomes of S\&P controls provided by GenAI tools (3/21).
 For example, P14 was concerned about not knowing whether their S\&P choices were respected when using ChatGPT:

 \begin{quote} ``If I direct it [ChatGPT] not to remember a session, I worry that I don't have any confirmation that it won't.
 If I say, `Disregard all session history,' I can't really tell whether it did or not.'' \end{quote}